learn-co-curriculum/selecting-single-elements-readme/README.md

 // <h1 id="firstHeading" class="firstHeading" lang="en">Ada Lovelace</h1>
 ```

 The "tag name" of this element is `h1`.
-To select something by the tag name we simply "pass" through the "tag name" to `document.querySelecgtor`.
+To select something by the tag name we simply "pass" through the "tag name" to `document.querySelector`.
 Be sure to recognize that the `document.querySelector` method  will return the _first match_.
 One can easily imagine HTML pages with multiple `<p>` tags, however.
 We will cover multiple match scenario in a later lesson, but if you'd like to grow your self-education muscles, search the Web for the **MDN** documentation on **`document.querySelectorAll`**.

 ### Other CSS Selectors